GalaxyCrew2/PATI/Project-log/Learning Log.md

 - **Progress:**
   - We made progress on the programming flowchart for the Open Challenge round.
   - We also took team photos to include in the repository.

+Thursday, September 21
+We updated and created a new program, fixing the issues from the previous version.
+One of the sensors was removed to optimize functionality.

+Friday, September 22
+We modified the wheels to make them more compact and prevent them from coming off during operation.

+Thursday, September 28
+We adjusted the robot’s structure to fit the newly modified wheels.

+Friday, September 29
+We tested the robot and noticed that the wheels were still malfunctioning.
+We attempted to fix the issue.

+Thursday, October 4
+We successfully fixed the wheel problem, reinforced the structure, and ensured the gears no longer came loose.

+Friday, October 5
+We worked on the project repository, updating and modifying the existing files.

+Friday, October 12
+We focused on improving the robot's turning mechanism.

+Friday, October 19
+We replaced the turning motor to achieve more precise and faster rotation.

+Friday, October 26
+We reviewed the project document and added the missing observations.

+Saturday, October 27
+We fine-tuned the programming, fixing the collision issue during turns and improving the turning time.
+We also finalized and printed the physical documentation.